NeublaCorp/neubla-mlp-public/environ/devenv.md

 	jupyter notebook --port=<your_port_number> --ip=0.0.0.0

 Open another terminal from your machine and type the following to create a SSH tunnel between your machine and the notebook server inside the container:
-(Here we assume you have configured VS Code with teleport by following the previous step)
+(Here, we assume you have configured VS Code with teleport by following the previous step)

 	ssh dev-02.teleport.corp.neubla.com -L 8888:127.0.0.1:<your_port_number>